10 Lessons From A Psilocybin Mushroom Journey

 10. There’s room to grow.

-I am not my Highest Self and it’s a standard too high to expect of myself right now.
+I am not my Highest Self.
 I’d love to BE that person, but I’m just not.
 Not even close.
-I know this because the medicine delivered me to my Highest Self and it’s been a long fall back to earth.
+I know this because the medicine delivered me to my Highest Self and it’s been a long, long fall back to earth.
 BUT, healing is about establishing new reference points for growth – and I’ve now experienced the version of myself I’d most like to be.
-This is the true power of the medicine – not that it shows you your deficiencies and limitations, but that it reintroduces you to your truest Self, the person you were born to be before the world changed you.
+This is the true power of the medicine – not that it shows you your deficiencies and limitations, but that it reintroduces you to your truest Self, the person you were born to BE before the world changed you.

 Get It Today!